riotnrrd-eu/riotnrrd-eu.github.io/_posts/2023-05-08-Deliver-A-Better-Presentation-—-2023-Edition.markdown

 layout: post
 title:  Deliver A Better Presentation — 2023 Edition
 date:   2023-05-08
-categories:  google presenting AppleTV Zoom WebEx Teams
+categories:  Google presenting AppleTV Zoom WebEx Teams
 ---

-# Deliver A Better Presentation — 2023 Edition

 During the ongoing process of getting back on the road and getting used to meeting people in three dimensions again, I noticed a few presenters struggling with displaying slides on a projector.
 These skills may have atrophied with remote work, so I thought it was time for a 2023 update to a five-year-old [blog post]({% post_url 2018-04-06-How-To-Run-A-Good-Presentation %}) of mine where I shared some tips and tricks for running a seamless presentation.